Sunnilu/Let-s-make-music/README.md

 📈 Scalable Prepares your app to handle more users with better performance used the built-in Node.js memory cache via a simple JavaScript variable.

+🔍 How It Works:
+The first time /api/keys or /api/keys/:key is called, it loads keys.json from disk.

+After that, it serves all requests from memory — no more disk reads.

+This speeds up your app and reduces load!